 - Transit-dependent cities are generally more sustainable than car-dependent cities.
 They cover less land and tend to have fewer emissions both per capita and per distance travelled.
 The walking that they require is also better for public health, which produces further indirect economic benefits in reduced healthcare costs.

-- Intense transit service is essential for congestion pricing.
-Congestion pricing appears to be the only effective and durable tool for ensuring free-flowing roads while maintaining or growing prosperity.
-Congestion pricing always causes mode shift toward public transit, so quality public transit, with surplus capacity, must be there for a pricing plan to be credible.
+- Intense transit service is essential for any policy that correctly charges for road space.
+(These tools are called congestion pricing, although I prefer to call them decongstion pricing).
+Pricing is the only effective and durable tool for ensuring free-flowing roads while maintaining or growing prosperity.
+It always causes mode shift toward public transit, so quality public transit, with surplus capacity, must be there for a pricing plan to be credible.

 - Surface exclusive transit lanes (for buses, rail, and arguably two-wheelers and taxis) improve the performance of emergency services.
 This argument should be much more prominent, because even the most ardent car-lover will understand it.
 Few things are more distressing than to see an emergency vehicle stuck in traffic, sirens blaring.
 When confronted with this, all motorists do their best to help.
 But if the entire width of a street or highway is reserved for cars (moving or parked), and is therefore capable of being congested, it can be impossible to get out of the way of an emergency vehicle even if every motorist present has the best of intentions.
 Emergency response should be one of the strongest and most obvious cases for surface transit lanes.
 Motorists understand the need to drop to a low speed in school zones, to protect the life of every single child.
 Why do we not accept come degree of delay to save a child who may be dying somewhere else, because the ambulance is stuck in traffic?